February 2018 Bikaner Relief Ride

 The Bikaner region's splendid palaces, beautiful and richly sculptured temples of red and yellow sand stones display some of the finest creations of Rajput civilisation.
-Upon arrival in Bikaner there will be a sunrise transfer via coach from the station to Bikaner Heritage Hotel for breakfast and an introduction to RRI and its 15-day program.
-This simple yet elegant hotel will serve as our initial base camp and departure point for the Relief Ride.
+Upon arrival in Bikaner there will be a sunrise transfer via coach from the station to the Historic Gajner Palace for breakfast and an introduction to RRI and its 15-day program.
+This ancient fort will serve as our initial base camp and departure point for the Relief Ride.
 After lunch and light refreshments in the late afternoon we'll gather around to meet the horses and have casual ride through the breathtaking landscape of the Bikaner's sand dunes.

 We will ride through marvellous sand dunes to our first camp in Deshnok.
 Theres is a good possibility of sighting herds of camels, the area is known to have them.
 Be on the lookout for the gamboling baby-camels, which make a very enchanting sight!
 Overnight in tented camp on outskirts of Deshnok.

 Beginning with a morning visit to a school in Deshnok to perform our paediatric program where we will distribute educational materials and sporting equipment to young students.
 After lunch we will distribute livestock to widows and 'below poverty level' individuals in the village of Deshnok.
 Following our Give a Goat program, we will visit one of the highlights of the trip - The Karni Mata Temple (often known as the Rat Temple).
 We shall overnight in the dunes, in our tented camp in Deshnok.